GridProtectionAlliance/go2cs/ConversionStrategies.md

 # Conversion Strategies

-> Strategies updated on 7/14/2020
+> Strategies updated on 7/14/2020 -- see [Manual Tour of Go Conversion Takeaways](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions/Manual%20Tour%20of%20Go%20Conversion%20Takeaways.txt) for more insights

 * Each Go package is converted into static C# partial classes, e.g.: `public static partial class fmt_package`.
 Using a static partial class allows all functions within separate files to be available with a single import, e.g.: `using fmt = go.fmt_package;`.

 * So that Go packages are more readily usable in C# applications, all converted code is in a root `go` namespace.
 Package paths are also converted to namespaces, so a Go import like `import "unicode/utf8"` becomes a C# using like `using utf8 = go.unicode.utf8_package;`.

 * Go projects that contain a `main` function are converted into a standard C# project.
 The conversion process will automatically reference the needed shared projects, per defined encountered `import` statements, recursively.
 In this manner an executablewith packages compiled as referenced assemblies can be created.
-To create a single executable, like the original Go counterpart, a [self-contained executable](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained) will be created (when the .NET feature is available.
+To create a single executable, like the original Go counterpart, a [self-contained executable](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained) will be created (when the .NET feature is available).

 * Go types are converted to C# `struct` types and used on the stack to optimize memory use and reduce the need for garbage collection.
 The `struct` types can be wrapped by C# `class` types that reference the type so that heap-allocated instances of the type can exist as needed.